TheIllusionOfLife/kiroween/vibe_coding/version1/README.md

-# 90s Website Generator - Version 1
+# 90s Website Generator - Version 1 (Baseline)

 A hilarious vanilla JavaScript generator that creates authentic 90s-style personal websites.

+**⚠️ This version is frozen as a baseline for comparison.**

+This is the original implementation from our first iteration.
+It serves as a reference point to see how much progress we've made in version 2.

 ## Features